Campuses and locations

 Students must meet all the Education Placement Requirements, including a NSW Working with Children clearance.

-In addition to meeting the University's overall requirements for academic progression, students must satisfactorily complete the following courses in order to progress in their program.
+In addition to meeting the University's overall requirements for academic progression, students must satisfactorily complete the following courses to progress in their program.

 EDUC6762 - Managing the K-6 Learning Environment